-There are an estimated 105,000 Americans living in Australia.
+There are an estimated 110,000 Americans living in Australia

-Australia is an incredible place to live for a variety of reasons – the laid back culture, the warm climate, and the beaches to name just three.
-As an American expatriate living in Australia though, what exactly do you need to know regarding filing US expat (and Australian) taxes?
+Australia is an incredible place to live for a variety of reasons – the laid-back culture, the warm climate, and the beaches, to name just a few.
+As an American expatriate living in Australia, though, what exactly do you need to know regarding filing US expat (and Australian) taxes?

-The good news is if you are paying income tax in Australia, there are various exclusions and exemptions available to prevent you paying tax on the same income to the IRS too.
+The good news is that there are various exclusions and exemptions available to prevent you from paying tax on the same income to the IRS too.

-US taxes – what you need to know
+US taxes for expats – what you need to know

-If you earn over US$10,000 (or $400 for self-employed individuals), you are required to file form 1040.
-While taxes owed are still due by April 15th, expats get an automatic filing extension until June 15th.
-This can be extended still further online until October 15th.
+While taxes owed are still due by April 15, expats get an automatic filing extension until June 15.
+This can be extended still further online until October 15 on request.

-If you have foreign assets worth over US$200,000 (per person), excluding your home if it is owned in your own name, you must also file a form 8938 declaring them.
+If you have foreign assets worth over $200,000 on the last day of the year or greater than $300,000 at any time during the year (per person), excluding your home if it is owned in your own name, you must also file a Form 8938 to declare them.

-If you had more than US$10,000 in total in one or more foreign bank accounts at any time during the tax year, you are also required to file FinCEN form 114, otherwise known as an FBAR (Foreign Bank Account Report).
+If you had a total of over $10,000 in one or in multiple foreign bank accounts at any time during the tax year, you are also required to file FinCEN form 114, otherwise known as an FBAR (Foreign Bank Account Report).